The role of a resume in the job search process

 Frequently Asked Question

-The résumé is a type of document which highlights your abilities, work experience, education, and accomplishments.
-It is a first review for prospective employers to determine if you’re a good fit to be considered for a position.
+The résumé is a form of documentation that highlights your skills as well as your work experience, education and achievements.
+It is a first outline for employers who are looking to assess whether you are a good fit to be considered for a position.

-It’s important to create your resume according to the job requirements outlined in the job description.
-If you don’t personalize your resume, it may not adequately demonstrate why you’re the ideal candidate for the role.
+It is essential to tailor your resume according to the requirements for the job as stated in the job description.
+If you do not tailor your resume to the job, it might not accurately demonstrate why you’re the ideal candidate for the role.

-Do I need to include all of my employment history for my resume?
+Should I include all my experience on my resume?

-It’s important to include only relevant work history in your CV.
-Concentrate on the experiences that are relevant to the position you’re applying for instead of listing every single past job.
+It’s essential to only include relevant work history on your resume.
+You should focus on your experiences that are pertinent to the job you are applying for rather than including every single job that you’ve held.

-Can I include my personal information or hobbies to my CV?
+Can I include personal information or hobbies within my résumé?

-Personal information like marital status, age and other personal information should be avoided as they can potentially result in discrimination during the selection process.
-Stick to professional information related to your professional experience and education.
+Personal information like age, marital status, and interests are best avoided as they can potentially be used to create discrimination in the selection process.
+Keep your professional details relevant to your work experience and education.

-Which format do I follow to send my resume electronically?
+What format should I use in submitting my resume electronically?

-If you’re submitting electronic resumes for submission, you must save them either as a Adobe PDF or Word document, using the correct standard for file names.
-Make sure the format stays consistent and easy to read no matter what device or program is being used by prospective employers.
+If you’re submitting electronic resumes is recommended to save them as PDF or Word document using the proper standard for file names.
+Make sure the format stays consistent and easy to read no matter what tool or device is used by prospective employers.

 Additional Information